bitcoin/bitcoin/doc/README_windows.txt

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play using a menu entry or set your firewall to forward port 8333 (TCP) to your computer so you can receive incoming connections.
-Bitcoin works without incoming connections, but allowing incoming connections helps the Bitcoin network.
+Litecoin works without incoming connections, but allowing incoming connections helps the Litecoin network.

 See the bitcoin wiki at:
   https://en.bitcoin.it/wiki/Main_Page